Representation homology of topological spaces: Representation cohomology and a non-abelian Dennis trace map

-{\bf 2.} The direct analogue of Conjecture~\ref{conj3} is false in the abelian case.
+\begin{remark} The direct analogue of Conjecture~\ref{conj3} is false in the abelian case.
 Indeed, if $ B $ is a constant bifunctor on $ F(R) $, then $ {\rm THH}_\ast(R, B) $ vanishes in positive degrees (since $ F(R) $ has terminal object), but $ \H_\ast(\GL_\infty(R),\, B) $ may be highly nontrivial (see \cite{FFPS}).
-The correct version of Conjecture~\ref{conj3} proved in \cite{Sc} replaces the stable group homology with Waldhausen's stable $K$-theory.
-In the non-abelian case, one case also state a version of Conjecture~\ref{conj3} for the stable $K$-theory of automorphism groups $ \Aut_n $ instead of group homology; however, we expect that in this case, the two theories are actually isomorphic.
+The correct version of Conjecture~\ref{conj3} replaces the stable group homology with Waldhausen's stable $K$-theory.
+In the non-abelian case, one can also state a version of Conjecture~\ref{conj3} for the stable $K$-theory of automorphism groups $ \Aut_n $ instead of group homology; however, we expect that the two theories are actually isomorphic.
 We briefly outline an argument behind this expectation.

 Let $E_\infty$ denote the commutator subgroup of $\Aut_\infty$.
 It is known that $E_\infty$ is a perfect normal subgroup, hence we can form the `plus construction'

 Let $F\Psi$ denote the homotopy fiber of the map $\Psi$.
 We have a canonical group homomorphism $\,\pi_1(F\Psi) \rar \pi_1(B\Aut_\infty)\cong \Aut_\infty$ that equips any $\Aut_\infty$-module with a $\pi_1(F\Psi)$-action.
 In particular, the $\Aut_\infty$-module $D_\infty$ arising from a $ \ffgr$-bimodule $ D $ may be viewed as a $\pi_1(F\Psi)$-module, and hence defines a local system on $F\Psi$.
 The {\it stable $K$-theory} $\, K_\ast^{s}(\Aut_\infty, D_\infty) \,$ is then defined to be $\, \H_\ast(F\Psi,\, D_\infty)\,$, the homology of $F\Psi$ with coefficients in the local system $D_\infty$.
 Now, consider the Serre spectral sequence associated to the homotopy fibration $\,F\Psi \rar B\Aut_\infty \rar B\Aut_\infty^+\,$: